Unstable minimal surfaces in symmetric spaces of non-compact type

 \end{prop}

 \begin{proof} The area form is non-degenerate on the open set $U\subset S$ on which $h$ is an immersion, and so we can apply the formula (\ref{eqn: second var}) on $U$.
 But it is easily checked that both the area form and the right hand side of the formula (\ref{eqn: second var}) smoothly extend to all of $S$.
 The result follows from dominated convergence.
-The final term in formula \eqref{eqn: second var} vanishes upon integration by the divergence theorem. \end{proof}
+By the divergence theorem, the final term in formula \eqref{eqn: second var} vanishes upon integration. \end{proof}

 \begin{defn} We call $X$ a destabilizing variation of $h$ if $Q_h(X) < 0$. $h$ is called unstable if it has a destabilizing variation.
-The index $\mathrm{Ind}(h)$ of $h$ is the maximal dimension of a space of destabilizing variations. \end{defn} The log cutoff trick (see \cite[section 4.4]{MSS} for details and explanation) implies the following proposition, which is essential to the proof of Theorem B.
+The index $\mathrm{Ind}(h)$ of $h$ is the maximal dimension of a linear subspace of destabilizing variations. \end{defn}